Hugge0392/ordflyt/replit.md

 ## Frontend Architecture

-The client-side is built with **React 18** using a modern component-based architecture:
+The client-side is built with **React 18** using a modern component-based architecture with multi-page routing:

 - **Vite** as the build tool and development server for fast hot module replacement
 - **TypeScript** for type safety throughout the application
-- **Wouter** for lightweight client-side routing (single route to Game component)
+- **Wouter** for lightweight client-side routing with category-based navigation:
+  - `/` - Main landing page with subject categories
+  - `/grammatik` - Grammar section (word classes and lessons)
+  - Placeholder routes for future subjects (/lasforstaelse, /skrivande, etc.)
 - **TanStack Query** for server state management and API caching
 - **Tailwind CSS** with **shadcn/ui** component library for styling
 - **Radix UI** primitives for accessible UI components